 Continuously conducting research is worth nothing when all your precious findings are never to be found again.
-You wouldn’t either have your money lying all around the house, would you?
-If you save your money at different places around the house, chances are you lose some coins or don’t remember all your hiding spots.
-The same goes for UX insights – if you store findings at a central location they are much easier to work with.
+You wouldn’t have your money lying all around the house either, would you?
+If you hide your money at different places around the house, chances are you lose some coins or don’t remember all your hiding spots.
+The same goes for UX insights – if you store findings at a central location they are way easier to work with.

 Powerful knowledge base